Applications are always open

 - Art and cultural centers

 Want to learn more about The Ford Family Foundation’s grant programs?
 We’re here to lend a hand and answer your questions.
-Please feel free to connect with us through the form below and a member of our team will get back to you.
+Please feel free to connect with us through the form below, providing some details about your idea, and a member of our team will get back to you.

 Grants contact form